 - Codeine, often given for severe coughs.

 - Meperidine, sold as Demerol

 It is said that opiate pain relievers provide a high that is similar to that of heroin.
 Ironically, abusing prescription pain relievers now leads many people to heroin.
 As state after state enacts laws making it difficult to acquire supplies of prescription drugs for illicit use, many people have been turning to heroin, leading to more demand for heroin addiction treatment and more overdose deaths.

-It is wise for families to know what it looks like when someone abuses prescription pain relievers so they can get that person help before their life is ruined.
+It is wise to know what it looks like when someone abuses prescription pain relievers so you can get that person help before their life is ruined.

 A person who is abusing opiates will have constricted pupils, will appear tired and drowsy.
 They may actually nod out but continue to try to talk as they don't realize they have nodded out.